Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Experiments

 In~\cref{fig:expe:three_annulus_dataset}~(c) we show a visualization of our estimator $H_1(\RR^{\bullet\to 2\bullet}(\FP))$ using \MMA{}~\cite{loiseaux2022fast}.
 As expected from~\cref{thm:estimator_varying_radius}, we observe two topological features in our estimator, corresponding to the two circles in the dataset.
 The values of~$\delta$ at which these features appear then disappear are aligned with the endpoints of the interval of values of~$\delta$ for which $H_1(\RR^{\delta\to 2\delta}(\FP))$ is a good approximation of~$H_1(\ff)$ in~\cref{fig:expe:three_annulus_dataset}~(b).

-For comparison, in~\cref{fig:expe:three_annulus_dataset}~(d) we show a visualization of the estimator $H_1(\CC^{\bullet}(\FP))$ using \MMA{}.
-Note that we used the Euclidean distance instead of the geodesic distance in order to enable the construction of the function–\v{C}ech filtration.
+For comparison, in~\cref{fig:expe:three_annulus_dataset}~(d) we show a visualization of the estimator $H_1(\CC^{\bullet}(\FP))$ using \MMA{}, for which we use the Euclidean distance instead of the geodesic distance in order to enable the construction of the function–\v{C}ech filtration.
 Again, we see two topological features corresponding to the two circles, and $H_1(\CC^{\delta}(\FP))$ is a good approximation of~$H_1(\ff)$ for $\delta$ within a fairly large range.